epigenelabs/pyComBat/CONTRIBUTING.md

 If you have data that can be of use in terms of testing pyComBat (and maybe discovering new possible bufs), please provide any benchmarking results you can produce, as well as the corresponding data, if possible.

 In the case where you find any new bug, please refer to the previous section of this document.

+Again, all actions should go through the pull request process!

 ## More ways of contributing